AP, CLEP, IB, Cambridge International and Military Service Credit

 WVU encourages students to work to their full capacity and to earn their degree at their own learning speed.
 As a high school junior or senior, students can take college-level courses at their school through Advanced Placement courses.
 Administered by the College Board, Advanced Placement examinations verify if a student has earned competency equal to that of a college course.

-The Advanced Placement Program (AP) Chart shows the subject areas, the necessary test scores, and the WVU equivalent courses.
+The below Advanced Placement Program Credit Charts show the subject areas, the necessary test scores and the WVU equivalent courses:

 College Level Examination Program (CLEP)